-HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, like pollen and ragweed.
-HEPA filters are relied on in hospitals and science labs, where concerns about health and contamination are great.
+HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, including pollen and ragweed.
+HEPA filters are relied on in hospitals and science labs, where considerations about health and contamination are high.

 HEPA filters with carbon filtration help eliminate: